 A MetalK8s cluster requires a physical network for both the control plane and the workload plane Nodes.
 Although these may be the same network, the distinction will still be made in further references to these networks, and when referring to a Node IP address.
 Each Node in the cluster must belong to these two networks.

-The control plane network will serve for cluster services to communicate with each other.
-The workload plane network will serve for exposing applications, including the ones in infra Nodes, to the outside world.
+The control plane network enables cluster services to communicate with each other.
+The workload plane network exposes applications, including those in infra Nodes, to the outside world.

 Todo: Reference Ingress